kimminseok01/Future/README.md

 Hi, I am minseok.

-This is the project of group 13 in 'machine learning and application course' held at Yonsei University 2018 - 2.
+This is the project of group 13 in 'Machine Learning and Application course' held at Yonsei University 2018 - 2.

 Our team made diagnosing cancer model using simple machine learning algorighms.